xychcz/S3Fit/manuals/full_parameter_list.md

 - `keep_invalid` (bool, optional) \
    Whether to keep the invalid wavelength range in the fitting.
    If `keep_invalid=True`, mock data and models will be created in the invalid range for a reference with the costs of longer running time.
+   The parameter also works for the input photometric data.
    Default is `False`.

 ### Input photometric data